arnegevaert/benchmark/README.md

 - w.r.t. amount of explanations: Measure average execution time per sample for varying amount of samples :x:

 #### From sources
-- Sensitivity-n: Towards Better Understanding of Gradient-Based Attribution Methods for Deep Neural Networks. :x:
+- Sensitivity-n: Towards Better Understanding of Gradient-Based Attribution Methods for Deep Neural Networks. :construction:
 - Impact score: Do Explanation Reflect Decisions?
 A Machine-centric Strategy to Quantify the Performance of Explainability Algorithms :x:
 - Impact coverage: Do Explanation Reflect Decisions?
 A Machine-centric Strategy to Quantify the Performance of Explainability Algorithms :x:
 - AIC/SIC: XRAI: Better Attributions Through Regions :x: